thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions/literals.md

 `[]\^$.|?*+()`

 We will learn about these functionalities in the rest of these scenarios.
 If you want to use any of these characters as literals, you will need to escape them by preceding with a `\`.
-For example, to match a string of `$180` you will need a regular expression of `\$180`.
+For example, to match a string of "$180" you will need a regular expression of `\$180`.

 `regex_match(regex="\$180", str="$180")`{{execute}}

-Conversely, putting a `\` in front of an alphabetic character will yield a special character literal.
+Conversely, putting a `\` in front of an alphabetic character can yield a special character literal.
 For example, `\s` can be used to match any whitespace.

 `regex_match(regex="Lorem\sIpsum", str="Lorem Ipsum")`{{execute}}